Law In the Control of Terrorism and Insurrection: The British Laboratory Experience, 42 LAW & CONTEMP. PROBS. 140 (1978)

 Date of Authorship for this Version

 Bishop, Joseph, "Law In the Control of Terrorism and Insurrection: The British Laboratory Experience" (1978).
 Faculty Scholarship Series.
-Paper 2810.
+2810.